Meet Our Providers

 Amy Clapp, MPT, attended Oakland University, graduating in 1997 with her Masters in Physical Therapy.
 She has been a Clinical Instructor for physical therapy students from Oakland University, Wayne State University, and Grand Valley State University.
 She joined the SIRM team in 2005, after having practiced in inpatient, acute rehab, and outpatient settings.

 Amy emphasizes personalized care, spending hands-on time with her patients and helping to ensure their best functional outcome.
-Though she enjoys treating patients with all diagnoses, she has special interest and advanced training in vestibular rehabilitation and women’s health therapy.
+Though she enjoys treating patients with all diagnoses, she has special interest and advanced training in vestibular rehabilitation, geriatric, and neck and back pain.
 As a performing oboist and oboe instructor, she also has a special interest in Performing Arts Medicine, uniquely treating musicians who have developed pain which is impeding their ability to perform.

 Courtney Briskey, DPT, graduated from Oakland University in 2014 earning her Doctorate in Physical Therapy.
 She has been a member of the American Physical Therapy Association and Michigan Physical Therapy Association since 2011.